KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/integration-with-ttn.md

 ### Step 9

-- To send data to the KOLIBRI Cloud it is needed to forward the transmissions.
+- To send data to the PressureSuite Cloud it is needed to forward the transmissions.
   - Go to **Integrations** and **+Add Webhook** in **Webhooks**
   - Choose **Custom webhook**
-  - Choose a *Webhook ID* such as *webhook-to-kolibri*
+  - Choose a *Webhook ID* such as *webhook-to-pressuresuite*
   - *Webhook format* is **JSON**
   - *Base URL* is `https://devspakellercloudfunctionapp.azurewebsites.net/api/HttpTriggerCSharp_PascalTTN?code=eQxVYd76shpatS8av6lzsn3XxNEbtCiE9psrJaasyeMk/fudmQQ5uw==`
   - Enable all **Uplink messages**
   - Press **Add webhook**.
-  This will forward a transmission to the KOLIBRI Cloud.
+  This will forward a transmission to the PressureSuite Cloud.

 > ![TTN V3 Webhook Integration](../../TTNV3_AddIntegrationToKolibri.png  "TTN V3 Webhook Integration")